ichormosquito/hacker-wackers/README.md

 The site should be live at [http://localhost:5173](http://localhost:5173/)

 Once you create an account and login, you can make posts.
+You can also reset your password, as well as login with a pre-existing account.

 GITHUB: https://github.com/ichormosquito/hacker-wackers